phillord/hermit-reasoner/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with HermiT.
-If not, see <http://www.gnu.org/licenses/>.

-A copies of the GNU General Public License and the GNU Lesser General Public License have been included with this distribution in the file `gpl.txt` and lgpl-3.0.txt, respectively.
+Copies of the GNU General Public License and the GNU Lesser General Public License have been included with this distribution in the file `gpl.txt` and lgpl-3.0.txt, respectively.
 An online version is available at
 <http://www.gnu.org/licenses/>.